Frequently asked questions

 3. You are in Housing Need

-5. You do not have a history of Anti-Social Behaviour
+5. You do not have a history of unacceptable behaviour.

 How do I apply for Housing in Ceredigion?